Meningitis and septicaemia

 Vaccinations

-If you're not sure if you're fully protected against meningitis, speak with your GP.
+If you're not sure if you're fully protected against meningitis, or want to find out more about getting the vaccination, speak with your GP.

 The glass test